 A Natural Language Interface for Directing Virtual Character Performances

-Project partners: Cardiff University, Sugar Creative
+Project partners: Cardiff University, Megaverse

-The research and development undertaken as part of this project will bridge the gap between virtual and traditional production techniques for directors accustomed to working with live action.
-The interface will democratise the virtual production process by enabling directors with ambitious creative ideas to engage in projects without needing a full team of animators or live actors.
+The prototype system interprets the director’s spoken or written instructions regarding desired emotions, facial expressions and lip movements, and maps this input in real-time to control the facial animations of a virtual character.
+This is significant because it allows creators to bridge the gap between virtual and traditional production techniques.
+The interface democratises the virtual production process by enabling directors with ambitious creative ideas to engage in projects without needing a full team of animators or live actors.

-This collaboration is one of seven projects supported by the XR Network+ Embedded R&D (round two) funding call, with grants of up to £60,000 awarded to researchers at UK universities to explore the transfer of knowledge between academia and industry in areas aligned with Virtual Production.
+This collaboration is one of seven projects supported by the Embedded R&D (round two) funding call, with grants of up to £60,000 awarded to researchers at UK universities to explore the transfer of knowledge between academia and industry in areas aligned with Virtual Production.
+The projects took place over a six month period, commencing from September 2024.

 Image credit to Yipeng Qin.